College of Health Sciences

 Physician Assistant Program

 A general candidate must have completed a bachelor’s degree from an accredited undergraduate college or university with a minimum cumulative undergraduate GPA of 3.0 on a 4.0 scale.
-Applicants with less than a 3.0 GPA should consult the Office of Admissions prior to applying.
+Prospective applicants with less than a 3.0 are strongly encouraged to enroll in multiple upper level human biological science courses and/or consider a post-baccalaureate or certificate biomedicine (or similar) program to enhance their file for future consideration.

 Salus University and the University’s Physician Assistant program have partnered with Brigham Young University in Rexburg, Idaho and with Western New England University in Springfield, Massachusetts, to develop 3+2 Physician Assistant degree programs.
 Accordingly, the following requirements will apply to students entering through these programs: